qeirreps/qeirreps/src/README_src.txt

 1. Edit "Makefile" for your compiling environment.
    Specify the compiler and libraries.

 2. Compile qeirreps.
-Type "make".
+Type "make."
    The executable binary "qeirreps.x" will be produced.

 ======================================